 top of page

-If you're looking to restore your foggy or yellowed headlights, you might have heard that WD-40 can do the trick.
+If you're looking to restore your cloudy or yellowed headlights, you might have heard or seen videos that WD-40 can do the trick.
 While it might sound like a quick and easy fix, using WD-40 for headlight restoration is NOT the best solution and could cause more harm than good in the long run.
 In fact, even WD-40 themselves do not recommend their product for this purpose.

 In this blog, we’ll break down why WD-40 is not ideal for headlight restoration and provide you with better, long-lasting alternatives to restore your headlights properly.